Sadekalprince31/Cervical-cancer-cell-classification/README.md

 **📘 Overview**

-Proposes an explainable deep learning framework for automated cervical cancer cell classification using Pap-smear cytology images.
+1.Proposes an explainable deep learning framework for automated cervical cancer cell classification using Pap-smear cytology images.
 Conducts a systematic comparison of nine CNN architectures, including DenseNet, ResNet, VGG, Inception, EfficientNet, MaxViT, and a custom CNN-18 model.

-Uses a curated dataset of 6,374 cervical cell images across five epithelial classes.
+2.Uses a curated dataset of 6,374 cervical cell images across five epithelial classes.

-Ensures a fair evaluation by training all models under identical preprocessing, augmentation, and hyperparameter settings.
+3.Ensures a fair evaluation by training all models under identical preprocessing, augmentation, and hyperparameter settings.

 DenseNet-121 achieved the best performance with: